-Estrogen replacement therapy can help decrease the risk of heart disease and may help menopause symptoms.
+Ask your doctor if taking estrogen can help lower the risk of heart disease and help menopause symptoms.

 Before deciding to have a hysterectomy, ask your doctor or nurse what to expect after the procedure.
 Many women who have had a hysterectomy notice changes in their body and in how they feel about themselves.
 Talk with your doctor, nurse, family, and friends about these possible changes before you have surgery.

-Always tell your health care team about all the medicines you are taking, including herbs, supplements, and other medicines you bought without a prescription.
+Tell your health care team about all the medicines you are taking.
+These include herbs, supplements, and other medicines you bought without a prescription.

 During the days before the surgery: